miquelvir/dsa-2026/docs/PROBLEM.md

 - Reading and parsing `streets.txt` files (^)
 - Storing all street segments in a linked list (^)
 - Compute the distance between the user position and every street to find the closest one.
 You need to calculate the [midpoint of every street segment](#midpoint-between-coordinates) and use the [Haversine formula](#haversine-formula) to compute the distance between the user coordinates and each street midpoint. (^)
-- Make finding the closest street faster by choosing and implementing a better data structure than a list.
-Learn about geohashes or quad trees for inspiration. (^^^^)
 - Unit test the streets linked list. (^^^)
+- Make finding the closest street faster by choosing and implementing a better data structure than a list. (^^^^)

 ## Lab 4: Finding connected streets efficiently